scriptotek/ar-project/index.md

 `C++/C#` `mesh` `cloud` `persistance` `app based` `iOS` `under development` `unstable` `Unity`

 [6d.ai](https://www.6d.ai/) is a new company creating a "6D Reality Platform" specializing on mesh based AR with cloud based persistence.
-Currently only app based (no browser implementation available) and at the moment their platform only supports iOS, with Android support scheduled for 2019.
+Currently only app based (no browser implementation available) and at the time of writing (november 2018) their platform only supports iOS, with Android support scheduled for 2019.

 **Benefits and drawbaks**
 * Functionality: Responsive and smooth performance, but can be somewhat unstable due to being under development.